WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   When attempting to make a PBS reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, make the reservation anyway.
 * PBS end: Release
   When a PBS reservation is made which ends at this signal, release membership of this slot.
-* Try to acquire (on reserve)
-  This is mostly the same as the try to acquire sub-action, except that attempting to acquire the slot is only done when making the reservation, not when the train may later go past the already reserved signal.
-  This distinction can be important when using realistic braking, long reservations and/or more complicated reservation setups.
-  For example, if the slot is used to control reservations further on, then the slot shouldn't be acquired when the train goes past if another slot for a different reservation has already been acquired.

 ##### Reverse behind signal